Comparable

 Example

-interface defines one abstract method that must be implemented by subclasses:
+The Comparator interface defines one abstract method that must be implemented by subclasses:

 public int compare(T o1, T o2)

-.
+This is very similar to the compareTo method for the Comparable.
 The only difference is now we take two parameters instead of one, because both items to be compared are being passed to the method.

-That is, the "calling object" is not the one being compared, so this
+That is, the "calling object" is not the one being compared, so this is not really relevant here.

-, we would create a new class that implements the Comparator
+To compare Albums by price, we would create a new class that implements the Comparator interface, and implement the required compare function in that class.

 public class AlbumPriceComparator implements Comparator<Album> {